 Students must first be eligible and accepted into EOPS before joining CARE.

-- After submitting your EOPS/CARE application, complete the CARE Verification Form for the 2021-22 academic year.
+- After submitting your EOPS/CARE application, complete the CARE Agency Certification Form.

-- All CARE students must re-verify benefits beginning July 1, 2021.
+- All CARE students must re-verify benefits beginning July 1 for the following academic

 EOPS Program Eligibility

 - Must be a California resident or AB540 or AB1899